Kolla0203/meditrainai/README.md

 Contributions are welcome!
 Please submit a pull request with your changes.

 Acknowledgments
-- Hugging Face Transformers library for providing the GPT-2 model
-- Flask for building the web application

-Future Enhancements
+- TextBlob and spacy are used for sentence formation Future Enhancements
 - Add support for multilingual queries
 - Enhance conversation memory to retain context over extended sessions